kirenz/course-template/docs/project-description.md

 (written-report)=
 ## Written report

-Your written report must be completed in the `written-report.qmd` file and must be reproducible.
+Your written report must be completed in the `written-report.ipynb` file and must be reproducible.
 All team members should contribute to the GitHub repository, with regular meaningful commits.

-Before you finalize your write up, make sure the printing of code chunks is off with the option `echo = FALSE`.

-**You will submit the PDF of your final report on Gradescope.**
+**You will submit the HTML of your final report on Moodle.**

-The PDF you submit must match the files in your GitHub repository *exactly*.
+The HTML you submit must match the files in your GitHub repository *exactly*.
 The mandatory components of the report are below.
 You are free to add additional sections as necessary.
 The report, including visualizations, should be **no more than 10 pages long.** is no minimum page requirement; however, you should comprehensively address all of the analysis and report.